Exponential functionals of spectrally one-sided l{\'e}vy processes conditioned to stay positive: Introduction

 \begin{theo} The random variable $I(Z^{\uparrow})$ is almost surely finite and admits some finite exponential moments.

 \end{theo}

 \begin{remarque} Many results are already known for the exponential functional $I(Z)$.
 In Patie \cite{patie2012} (see also Corollary 2.1 in \cite{ref6patie} and Corollary 1.3 in \cite{patieref8}) a decomposition of its density into a power series is given, from which follows smoothness and precise asymptotics at $+\infty$ for the density of $I(Z)$ and its derivatives.
-In particular, the right tail of $I(Z)$ is of order $x^{-\alpha}$ where $\alpha$ is the non-trivial zero of the Laplace exponent of $-Z$ (this fact is also a consequence of the results of \cite{rivero2005}, \cite{Maulik2006156}, see also \cite{Bertoinyor}, \cite{pardosurvey}).
+In particular, the right tail of $I(Z)$ is of order $x^{-\alpha}$ where $\alpha$ is the non-trivial zero of the Laplace exponent of $-Z$ (this fact is also a consequence of the results of \cite{rivero2005}, \cite{Maulik2006156}, see also \cite{Bertoinyor}, \cite{pardosurvey}, \cite{aristarivero}).
 The existence of finite exponential moments for $I(Z^{\uparrow})$ given by Theorem \ref{vneglapl} thus contrasts with the right tail known for $I(Z)$.
 Here again, this difference between the two tails comes from the fact that $Z^{\uparrow}$ stays positive whereas the absolute minimum of $Z$ is negative (it follows an exponential distribution with parameter $\alpha$) and has a strong influence on the right tail of $I(Z)$. \end{remarque}

-For the left tail of $I(Z^{\uparrow})$, we are only interested in the case where $Z$ possesses positive jumps.
-Indeed, if the L\'evy measure of $Z$ is the zero measure then it is known, from the L\'evy-Khintchine formula, that $Z$ is a drifted brownian motion.
-The exact asymptotic tail at $0$ of $I(Z^{\uparrow})$ is then given by Corollary \ref{vposstablequeue0}.

 We now provide estimates for the asymptotic tail at $0$ of $I(Z^{\uparrow})$.
-They show that the tail of $I(Z^{\uparrow})$ is heavier than the one given for $I(V^{\uparrow})$ and this comes from the positive jumps.
-We first compare with the non-conditioned case.
+When $Z$ has positive jumps, they show that the tail of $I(Z^{\uparrow})$ is heavier than the one given for $I(V^{\uparrow})$ and this comes precisely from the effect of positive jumps. {Let us recall that, since $-Z$ is spectrally negative, $\tau(-Z,.)$ is a subordinator and let us denote by $\Phi_{-Z}$ its Laplace exponent: